awang1020/terraform-ms-fabric/README.md

 ```

 Note: Do not commit your `terraform.tfvars` with real identifiers.

+### Naming Note
+- If the `client` variable changes after an initial apply, the derived workspace names change as well.
+You must update the existing Fabric workspace names to match the new `client` value (or destroy/recreate or import state accordingly) to avoid drift and naming conflicts.

 ## Lakehouses (DEV)
 - Provisions three lakehouses in DEV following Medallion architecture: `bronze`, `silver`, `gold`.